How to walk up Pen y Fan

 Before heading off, do check the current weather and trail situation on the Bannau Brycheiniog (Brecon Beacons) National Park website or their Twitter feed @BreconBeaconsNP.

 Read more: Make your promise to care for the landscape

-The gentle one: the walk from the Storey Arms or Pont ar Daf
+The gentle one: Storey Arms Pen y Fan to Pont ar Daf

-When the weather’s good, even small children can tackle this route.
-"We walk it several times a year", says father-of-three Michael Rhys from Cardiff, who’s visiting with his family.
-“I’ve been coming here since I was a boy.
+When the weather’s good, even small children can climb Pen y Fan via this route.
+'We walk it several times a year,' says father-of-three Michael Rhys from Cardiff, who’s visiting with his family.
+'I’ve been coming here since I was a boy.
 My youngest has done the whole thing twice already, and she’s only six.
-You could say it’s a mountain walk for softies, but if it gets kids hooked on being outdoors, that’s a very good thing.”
+You could say it’s a mountain walk for softies, but if it gets kids hooked on being outdoors, that’s a very good thing.'

 The name Pen y Fan roughly translates as Top Spot.
 That’s top as in highest, but there’s no doubt it’s inspiring in other ways.
 At the summit, walkers perch on the cairn to grab a selfie.
 The bragging rights are not to be sniffed at – this is, after all, the highest point in southern Britain, with Mid Wales swirling around it like a carpet of green.

 Pen y Fan is just one of several walkable peaks and ridges in the central Beacons.
 By following an exhilarating 11 mile circuit from the Storey Arms, you can also take in Corn Du (873m) and Cribyn (795m).
 'I wouldn’t dream of missing out on Corn Du when I’m climbing Pen y Fan,' says Darren James, a veteran walker who’s pausing for a swig of coffee on Corn Du’s crowning plateau.
 'Both summits were used as burial places in the Bronze Age, so there’s something mystical about them.'